-[24] Maps of the 3-D model for various model characteristics are shown in Figures 6-8.
-Figure 6 presents map views of the 3-D model within the crust: average thickness and Vs of the sedimentary layer (Figures 6a and 6b, respectively), Vs at 10 km depth (Figure 6c), middle crust defined as the average in the middle one third of the crystalline crust (Figure 6d), and lower crust defined as the average from 80% to 100% of the depth to the Moho (Figure 6e).
-Moho depth, uncertainty in Moho depth, and the Vs contrast across the Moho (the average difference between Vs in the uppermost 1 km of the mantle and lowermost 1 km of the crust) are shown in Figures 7a-7c.
-Deeper structures in the mantle are presented in Figure 8 with Vs maps at 80 km depth (Figure 8a) and 120 km (Figure 8b).
-Three vertical slices that cross the MCR are shown in Figure 9 along profiles identified as A-A', B-B', and C-C' in Figure 8b.
+Maps of the 3-D model for various model characteristics are shown in Figures 6-8.
+Figure 6 presents map views of the 3-D model within the crust: average thickness and Vs of the sedimentary layer (Fig. 6a,b, respectively), Vs at 10 km depth (Fig. 6c), middle crust defined as the average in the middle 1/3 of the crystalline crust (Fig. 6d), and lower crust defined as the average from 80% to 100% of the depth to the Moho (Fig. 6e).
+Moho depth, uncertainty in Moho depth, and the Vs contrast across the Moho (the difference between Vs in uppermost mantle and lower crust) are shown in Figure 7a-c.
+Deeper structures in the mantle are presented in Figure 8 with Vs maps at 80 km depth (Fig. 8a) and 120km (Fig. 8b).
+Three vertical slices that cross the MCR are shown in Figure 9 along profiles identified as A-A', B-B' and C-C' in Figure 8b.
 The model is discussed in more detail in section 4.
-Although the 3-D model extends to 200 km below the surface of the earth, the Vs uncertainties increase sharply with depth below 150 km due to the lack of vertical resolution.
+Although the 3-D model extends to 200 km below the surface of the earth, the Vs uncertainties increase with depth below 150 km due to the lack of vertical resolution.
 Therefore, we only discuss the top 150 km of the 3-D model.